2010 Formula One World Championship: Testing

 The new season test schedule started on 1 December 2009 with a three-day 'Young Driver Test' (for drivers with fewer than three Formula One race starts to their name) at Spain's Circuito de Jerez.
 British Formula 3 Champion Daniel Ricciardo was fastest for Red Bull Racing.
 As with 2009, the teams were allowed a maximum of 15000 km over the course of fifteen days in February.
-Testing sessions were confirmed for Valencia (1–3 February), Jerez (10–13 February and 17–20 February), Barcelona (25–28 February) and Bahrain Endurance Circuit (5–7 March).
+Testing sessions were confirmed for Valencia (1–3 February), Jerez (10–13 February and 17–20 February) and Barcelona (25–28 February).
 All but Campos/Hispania and US F1 took part in the pre-season tests.

 Pre-season testing started at the Circuit Ricardo Tormo in Valencia with seven teams.
 Ferrari dominated the test session, with Felipe Massa setting the fastest lap times on days one and two.
 In his first appearance for the team, Fernando Alonso set the fastest overall time on the third day of the test with 1:11.470.

 The second session took place at Circuito de Jerez, Spain with heavy downpours throughout the test.
 This also marked the first public test for new team Virgin Racing who only managed five laps after a shortage of parts became a problem.
 Lewis Hamilton set the fastest lap of the test during a dry Saturday session with 1:19.583.

 The third test at Jerez for another four-day test was also affected by mixed weather conditions.
 Lotus Racing started its first public test with the T127.
 The penultimate and last days saw sunny weather with Jenson Button setting the fastest time (1:18.871).

-The fourth test took place at Circuit de Catalunya, Barcelona.
+The last pre-season test took place at Circuit de Catalunya, Barcelona.
 The test started in sunny weather with rain showers scattered through the weekend.
 Virgin's testing misery carried on with Lucas di Grassi crashing and more mechanical issues.
 Lewis Hamilton set the fastest lap of the week (1:20.472) with most teams doing low fuel runs on Sunday.

-The last pre-season test took place at Bahrain Endurance Circuit, Sakhir.
-The test started in sunny weather with through the weekend.
-Mercedes joining Jacques Villeneuve for testing replacement from Nico Rosberg failing to travel Bahrain following bus accident in Barcelona.
-Mark Webber set the fastest lap of the week (1:55.874) with most teams doing low fuel runs on Saturday.